WeblateOrg/weblate/docs/admin/access.rst

 .. warning::

     Never remove the predefined Weblate groups and users, as this can lead to unexpected problems.
-If you do not want to use these features, just remove all privileges from them.
+Removing all their privileges is a much better idea if you have no use for them.